Australian Biomass for Bioenergy Assessment (ABBA) Project

 This interactive chart allows the user to explore the currently calculated NSW biomass residues through an infographic, displaying both the total residues and the percentage share of the group for the state.
 Note that this is not an exhaustive list of potential biomass available in NSW, but matches what has been captured by the ABBA mapping.

-The current capture timeframe for the NSW ABBA biomass groups, represented on the National Map and reflected in this infographic and the table below are listed here.
+The current capture timeframe for the NSW ABBA biomass groups reflected in this infographic and the table below (and represented on National Map and our NSW BioSMART tool) are listed here.
 The volumes presented are the annual average of these timeframes.

 • Organic Waste group: 2015-18 FY (3-year annual average)